DanielMartensson/OpenSourceLogger-Web/ReadMe.md

 # OpenSourceLogger

-This software creates a web application with Vaadin and with this web application you can control and measure analog inputs and outputs and store them into a MySQL database.
+This software creates a web application with Spring Boot and with this web application you can control and measure analog inputs and outputs and store them into a MySQL database.

 # Features

-* Vaadin 14 Long Time Support
 * 4 Analog inputs of 12-bit
 * 2 Analog inputs of 16-bit
 * 3 Analog inputs of 16-bit differential